motiondeveloper/blog/content/blog/2019-07-16-how-to-animate-using-expressions-in-adobe-after-effects-intro-to-ekeys.md

 eKeys is only compatible with the new [JavaScript](https://helpx.adobe.com/after-effects/using/expression-language-reference.html) engine available in CC2019.

-If you would like to use eKeys, but are stuck using an older version of After Effects, you can use an [old version of eKeys](https://github.com/motiondeveloper/ekeys/tree/extendscript) that's compatible.
+If you're using an older version of After Effects, you can use an [old version of eKeys](https://github.com/motiondeveloper/ekeys/tree/extendscript) that's compatible.

 ## Writing the expression